DLewis01/Overlay-Be-Gone---week6/README.md

 Installation:

-Chrome / Edge / Brave: Visit the Chrome Web Store → search “Tampermonkey” → click “Add to Chrome/Edge.”
+-Chrome / Edge / Brave: Visit the Chrome Web Store → search “Tampermonkey” → click “Add to Chrome/Edge.”

-Firefox: Go to Firefox Add-ons → search “Tampermonkey” → click “Add to Firefox.”
+-Firefox: Go to Firefox Add-ons → search “Tampermonkey” → click “Add to Firefox.”

-Safari (Paid): Tampermonkey is available for Safari 14+ from the Mac App Store (paid version required).
+-Safari (Paid): Tampermonkey is available for Safari 14+ from the Mac App Store (paid version required).

-Safari (Free Version): Visit tampermonkey.net → click the Safari download button → you'll see three versions; choose the one matching your macOS (Tampermonkey for macOS 11+, Tampermonkey Classic for macOS 10.13+, or Legacy for older systems) → click "Download" and install the free extension directly
+-Safari (Free Version): Visit tampermonkey.net → click the Safari download button → you'll see three versions; choose the one matching your macOS (Tampermonkey for macOS 11+, Tampermonkey Classic for macOS 10.13+, or Legacy for older systems) → click "Download" and install the free extension directly

 Once installed, just click the Tampermonkey icon → “Create a new script” and paste this code into the window, press save, and that it!